jallanxjallan/onemanairforce/adaptation/stories/grounded_in_bangkok.md

 ---
+category: past
+date: 20 October 1947
+status: draft
 title: Grounded in Bangkok
-date: 20 October 1947
-status: new

 ---

-On 20 October 1947 Bob flies two Indonesian aviators, Halim and Iswandi, to Bangkok where they will purchase a twin-prop airplane that will become RI-003.
+Bob flies two Indonesian aviators, Halim and Iswandi, to Bangkok where they will purchase a twin-prop airplane that will become RI-003.
 Dutch authorities pressure the Thai government to detain Freeberg as a blockade runner.
 The Thais briefly detain Freeberg in a